HE-TEMA/FHHI-XAI/README.md

-# L-CRP-TEMA
+# PCX-TEMA

-This repository contains the code for applying the L-CRP method for TEMA project.
+This repository contains the code for applying the PCX method for TEMA project.

 ## Setting up